navikt/kafka-embedded-env/README.md

 </dependency>
 ```

-**Note**: It is recommended that you use the Confluent version matching this library - currently v6.x
+**Note**: It is recommended that you use the Confluent version matching this library - currently v7.0.x
-(i.e. Kafka v3.x, though it is likely that Confluent v4.x/Kafka v1.x will also work)

 ## Examples
 ### Default